ZaHong/CSV_TXT_Converter/readme.md

 ## Acknowledgments

-Manul on Pandas library and csv library
+Manual on Pandas library and csv library

 * Hat tip to anyone who helps me on this script
 * Inspiration